neoncitylights/php-data-url/README.md

 A small PHP library for dealing with data URLs, which contain a media type and an encoded base64 string.

-This library fully conforms to RFC 2397[^rfc-2397].
+This library fully conforms to [RFC 2397](https://datatracker.ietf.org/doc/html/rfc2397).

 ## Install
 This requires a minimum PHP version of v8.2.